Probate Q&A Series

 Mortgage and Debt Responsibilities

 Heirs inherit real estate subject to any outstanding mortgage.
 Under G.S.
-28A-13-1, the personal representative must use estate funds to pay valid debts, including mortgages, before distributing assets.
+28A-13-1, the personal representative must use estate funds to pay valid debts to the extent required by law before distributing assets.
 Beneficiaries who wish to keep property may:

 • Assume the mortgage by agreeing with the lender.